geelonggaragedoors/GGDShop/replit.md

 # Geelong Garage Doors E-commerce Platform

 ## Overview

-This is a full-stack e-commerce platform built for Geelong Garage Doors, featuring a React frontend with TypeScript, Express.js backend, and PostgreSQL database.
-The application includes both customer-facing storefront and admin management capabilities, with PayPal integration for payments and advanced shipping calculations using Australia Post APIs.
+This is a full-stack e-commerce platform for Geelong Garage Doors, featuring a React frontend with TypeScript, Express.js backend, and PostgreSQL database.
+The application includes both customer-facing storefront and admin management capabilities, with PayPal integration for payments and advanced shipping calculations.
+It aims to be a comprehensive e-commerce parts supplier, focusing on shipping garage door parts.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Email domain: Using geelonggaragedoors.com instead of .com.au
 Deployment: Site deployed to geelonggaragedoors.com - needs NODE_ENV=production for correct password reset URLs